OfficeDev/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 using System.Threading.Tasks;
 ````

-**Add** the following method that will get the currently logged in user's profile information.
+To get the currently logged in user's profile information, **add** the following method:

 ````csharp
 /// <summary>